lpod/lpod-docs/level1-metadata.rst

 Possible datatypes are ``float``, ``date``, ``time``, ``boolean`` and ``string``.

-When used from language with typed values, the data type is just the type of the value in the host language, so the stored datatype may be safely ignored.
+When used from a language with typed values, the data type is just the type of the value in the host language, so the stored datatype may be safely ignored.
 For non-typed languages, the record structure of the returned array is: ``name``, ``value`` and ``type``.

 The ``set_user_fields()`` method allows the applications to set or change all the user-defined items.
 Its argument is an array with the same structure as the result of ``get_user_fields()``.